Svipdagr

-Svipdagr (Old Norse: /non/ "sudden day") is the hero of the two Old Norse Eddaic poems Grógaldr and Fjölsvinnsmál, which are contained within the body of one work; Svipdagsmál.
+Svipdagr (Old Norse: /non/ "sudden day") is name of several apparently unrelated characters in Norse mythology and legend.

-Plot
+Svipdagsmál

+Svipdagr is the hero of two Old Norse Eddic poems, Grógaldr and Fjölsvinnsmál.
+Although these poems are separate, and do not always appear together in surviving manuscripts, it has been recognised since the 1850s that they tell complementary parts of a single story, and are referred to collectively by the invented name, Svipdagsmál, as suggested by Sophus Bugge.
+Although one of the main speakers in both poems, Svipdagr is not named until near the end of the second poem, Fjölsvinnsmál, when he reveals his identity.

+Grógaldr

-Svipdagr is set a task by his stepmother, to meet the goddess Menglöð, who is his "fated bride."
-In order to accomplish this seemingly impossible task, he summons by necromancy the shade of his dead mother, Gróa, a völva who also appears in the Prose Edda, to cast nine spells for him.
-This she does and the first poem abruptly ends.
+In the first poem, having been set an impossible task to meet the goddess Menglöð by his wicked stepmother, to meet the goddess Menglöð, Svipdagr summons the shade of his dead mother, Gróa, to chant magic spells on his behalf to protect him on his journey.
+(Gróa is not referred to as a völva (or seeress), but her role resembles that of völva characters in other poems of the Poetic Edda, such as the unnamed völva of Völuspá or Hyndla from Hyndluljóð.
+Furthermore, the name Gróa is given to a völva who appears in Skáldskaparmál in the Prose Edda, who attempted but failed to heal Thor after his battle with Hrungnir.)

+Gróa casts nine spells for him and wishes him well on his quest, after which the poem ends.

+Fjölsvinnsmál

 At the beginning of the second poem, Svipdagr arrives at Menglöð's castle, where he is interrogated in a game of riddles by the watchman, from whom he conceals his true name (identifying himself as Vindkald(r) "Wind-Cold" apparently hoping to pass himself off as a frost giant).
-The watchman is named Fjölsviðr, a name of Odin in Grímnismál 47.
-He is accompanied by his wolf-hounds Geri and Gifr.
+The watchman is named Fjölsviðr, one of the names of Odin given in Grímnismál 47, and he is accompanied by his wolf-hounds Geri and Gifr.
 After a series of eighteen questions and answers concerning the castle, its inhabitants, and its environment, Svipdagr ultimately learns that the gates will only open to one person: Svipdagr.
-On his revealing his identity, the gates of the castle open and Menglöð rises to greet her expected lover, welcoming him "back" to her.
+On his revealing his identity and that his father was called Sólbjartr, the gates of the castle open and Menglöð rises to greet her expected lover, saying that their longing for each other will now come to an end.

-In other material

-A champion by the same name, perhaps the same character, appears in the Prologue to the Prose Edda, in Heimskringla and in Gesta Danorum.
-A hero named Svipdag is one of the companions of King Hrolfr Kraki.

-There is also a Swæbdæg in the Anglo-Saxon Chronicle among the forefathers of Aella, King of Deira.

 Interpretation

 Since the 19th century, following Jacob Grimm, Menglöð has been identified with the goddess Freyja in most scholarship.
-In his children's book Our Fathers' Godsaga, the Swedish scholar Viktor Rydberg identifies Svipdagr with Freyja's husband Óðr/Óttar.
+In his children's book Our Fathers' Godsaga, the Swedish scholar Viktor Rydberg identifies Svipdagr with Freyja's husband Óðr and with her companion Óttar who appears in Hyndluljóð.
 His reasons for doing so are outlined in the first volume of his Undersökningar i germanisk mythologi (1882).

 Other scholars who have commented on these poems in detail include Hjalmar Falk (1893), B. Sijmons and Hugo Gering (1903), Olive Bray (1908), Henry Bellows (1923), Otto Höfler (1952), Lee M. Hollander (1962), Lotte Motz (1975), Einar Ólafur Sveinsson (1975), Carolyne Larrington (1999), and John McKinnell (2005).